Frank Thring: Television

 Thring's television credits include the Australian miniseries Against the Wind and Bodyline.
 He was also the recurring villain Doctor Stark who would use mischievous means in attempts to steal Skippy and other animals out of Waratah National Park in several episodes of Skippy the Bush Kangaroo.

 He also acted in commercials, particularly one in which he would glare at the camera saying "You do have your television licence.
 Don't you?".

-He had the lead roles in the 1959 ABC TV play Treason, and the 1962 ABC play Light Me A Lucifer.
+He had the lead roles in the 1959 ABC TV play Treason, and the 1962 ABC play Light Me a Lucifer.

 Personal life

 Off-screen, Thring was known for his flamboyant, often waspish, persona.
-He was featured in numerous TV commercials and guest-starring roles on popular weekly series, variety programs and quiz shows, often dressed in black funereal attire and other sinister costumes.
+He was featured in numerous TV commercials and guest-starring roles on popular weekly series, variety programs and quiz shows, often dressed in black funereal attire and other sinister costumes - the interior of his house was featured in an Australian TV program and the walls were also black.
 However, his acting career was interrupted by bouts of alcoholism and periods of ill health.
-The interior of his house was featured in an Australian TV program and the walls were also black.

-Thring was appointed 1982 King of Moomba, "this doyenne [sic] of film and theatre looked nothing short of majestic in his regal garb and riding on a thespian-inspired float".
+Thring was appointed 1982's King of the Melbourne Moomba Festival.
+A reviewer wrote of Thring, "this doyenne [sic] of film and theatre looked nothing short of majestic in his regal garb and riding on a thespian-inspired float".

 Thring was briefly married to actress Joan Cunliffe during the 1950s.
 The marriage ended in divorce.
-Joan lived in London, and was manager of both Rudolf Nureyev and Dame Margot Fonteyn.
+Cunliffe lived in London and was manager of both Rudolf Nureyev and Margot Fonteyn.
 Thring was flamboyantly gay, but he wanted children and was greatly distressed when his marriage ended without issue.

-In 1994, Thring died from oesophageal cancer, aged 68.
+On 29 December 1994, Thring died from esophageal cancer, aged 68.
 He was cremated and his ashes scattered off the coast of Queenscliff, Victoria.
 A celebration of his life was held at the Victorian Arts Centre, Melbourne, in 1995.